emoose/MBINCompiler/README.md

 See the [User-Documentation](../../wiki/User-Documentation) on the wiki for more details and advanced usage.

+MBINCompiler/libMBIN are required for [AMUMSS](https://www.nexusmods.com/nomanssky/mods/957) which is a tool which uses the [lua programming language](https://www.lua.org/) to make mods which are much more resiliant to game updates than previous methods.

+### COMMAND LINE ARGUMENTS

+MBINCompiler has a number of arguments that can be called from the command line which may be useful:

+`MBINCompiler.exe version [<Option> ...] [<File>]` - prints the version of the MBINCompiler binary (if no arguments provided), or the version of MBINCompiler that was used to generate the .MBIN or .EXML file if the filepath to one is provided.

+`MBINCompiler.exe register` - Registers the directory that the MBINCompiler.exe resides in to your system path.
+This allows you to call `MBINCompiler` from anywhere on your computer which is useful.

+`MBINCompiler.exe <path> [<path> ...]` - Converts the input path(s) from their input format (either .MBIN or .EXML) to the output format (.MBIN -> .EXML, .EXML -> .MBIN).
+This is the default mode.

+There are also a number of other options that can be passed to the executable in most modes.
+To see all the details call `MBINCompiler.exe help` to see the help details.

 ## SUBMITTING BUG REPORTS

 If you run into errors, in most cases the errors are because: